PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Experiment Setup

 \subsection{Datasets}

-\textbf{Human3.6M}~\cite{ionescu_human36m_2014} is a standard dataset for 3D human pose estimation task.
-It contains 3.6 million images of 7 subjects, from 4 different viewpoints performing 15 actions such as walking, sitting, etc. 2D locations in image space, 3D ground truth positions in camera space, and parent-relative bone orientations are available.
-The zero rotation pose follows the standard Vicon rest pose \cite{fisch_orientation_2021} (see supplementary materials.)
-As per the standard protocol \cite{Martinez2017,Cai2019,xu2021graph,zhao_graformer_2021}, we use subjects 1, 5, 6, 7, and 8 for training, and subjects 9 and 11 for evaluation.
+\textbf{Human3.6M} (H36M)~\cite{ionescu_human36m_2014} contains 3.6 million images of 7 subjects, from 4 different viewpoints performing 15 indoor actions such as walking, sitting, etc. The zero rotation pose follows the standard Vicon rest pose~\cite{fisch_orientation_2021} (see \TODO{supplementary materials}).
+Following~\cite{Martinez2017,Cai2019,xu2021graph,zhao_graformer_2021}, we use subjects 1, 5, 6, 7, and 8 for training, and subjects 9 and 11 for evaluation.

-\textbf{MPI-3DHP Dataset } \cite{mono-3dhp2017} contains 3D poses in both indoor and outdoor scenes, but no ground truth rotation annotations are available.
-Hence, we only use this dataset to test the position error of our proposed model.
+\textbf{MPI-3DHP Dataset}~(3DHP)~\cite{mono-3dhp2017} contains 3D poses in indoor and outdoor scenes, but ground truth rotation annotations are not available.
+We only use this dataset to test the position error.

-\textbf{MPI-3DPW Dataset} \cite{vonMarcard2018} contains annotations for 6D poses in-the-wild.
-The dataset utilizes the SMPL statistical model \cite{loper_smpl_2015} for extracting the ground truth pose, which has a different skeletal structure than that of Human3.6M.
-We use the SMPL joint regressor to obtain the 2D and 3D joint locations in Human3.6M format.
-The zero rotation pose in this dataset is a T-Pose, unlike Human3.6M.
+\textbf{MPI-3DPW Dataset} (3DPW)~\cite{vonMarcard2018} contains \emph{in-the-wild} 6D poses.
+The joint poses are converted from 3DPW format to H36M format (see \TODO{supplementary materials}).
+The zero rotation pose is a T-Pose, unlike H36M.